thd-research/ForCEs-Exoskeleton-Project/README.md

 No specific HMI exists for the use and operation of the exoskeleton.
 Since an ODrive v3.4 controller is used for the motor control, most testing and interactions have been achieved through CLI and basic python scripts.
 The support structure is created with topology optimization and a prototype was assembled with powder printed parts.
+The EMG and Motion Capture Data can be visualized with Software such as EMGandMotionTools by Cometa.

 ## Structure
 - python scripts for: